 Despite the lower inherent concealability, this can be a great choice for the dedicated cross drawer.

-8. Best Left Hand Cross Draw Holster: Galco Dual Action Outdoorsman Holster
+8. Best Left Handed Cross Draw Holster: Galco Dual Action Outdoorsman Holster

 Perhaps the finest hunting handgun holster for the 686 Smith & Wesson Revolver in 6” configuration.